Have you completed the Spiritual Exercises of St. Ignatius and wish to deepen that experience?

 This is an open, facilitated discussion group focused on unpacking, asking questions and sharing insights from the presentations given during the large group session.
 The day’s featured presenters will be invited to join in the conversation.

-Facilitated in person by Jill Carnaghi.
+- Facilitated in person by Carl and Laura Greiner